-We have established a compensation committee of our Board.
+We have established a compensation committee of our board of directors.
 Stephen Vogel, Craig Webster and Wei Ying serve as members of our compensation committee.
-Under NASDAQ listing standards and applicable SEC rules, our compensation committee must consist of all independent members.
-Each committee member meets the independent director standard under the NASDAQ listing standard, and Craig Webster will serve as chairman of the compensation committee following the Closing.
+Under Nasdaq listing standards and applicable SEC rules, our compensation committee must consist of all independent members.
+Each committee member meets the independent director standard under the Nasdaq listing standard, and Craig Webster will serve as chairman of the compensation committee following the Closing.